- Visit Butler

 - Foreign Language: 2 years of the same language

-Intended science, pharmacy, computer science, engineering, or mathematics majors should have additional units in science and math.
+Intended Natural Sciences, Pharmacy, Computer Science, Engineering, or Mathematics majors should have additional units in science and math.

 Students who successfully complete advanced courses in high school are eligible for advance course placement at Butler, with appropriate academic credit.
 For details on Advanced Placement (AP), International Baccalaureate (IB), and College Level Examination Program (CLEP) credits, please contact the Office of Admission.